Personal profile

-Daniel is an Assistant Professor in the Department of Architecture and Built Environment at Northumbria University.
+Daniel is an Assistant Professor in the School of Architecture and Built Environment at Northumbria University.
 As an industry-facing architect-academic, he contributes to creative practice research, research-informed teaching and policy engagement.

-Daniel leads the first year of the Architect (Level 7) Degree Apprenticeship, as well as teaching across second and third years, coordinates the End Point Assessment (DA7017) and manages admissions.
-He is also co-author of the Architecture Apprenticeship Handbook (2024, RIBA Publishing), intended to demystify this route into the profession for learners and practices, and help them to succeed.
+Daniel leads the first year of the Architect (Level 7) Degree Apprenticeship, as well as supervising design thesis projects across second (DA7014) and third (DA7016) years, and coordinates the End Point Assessment (DA7017).
+Apprentices tutored by Daniel have received regional and national recognition, including awards in themed, sponsored, and sector-specific categories.
+He is also co-author of the Architecture Apprenticeship Handbook (RIBA Publishing, 2024), intended to demystify this route into the profession for learners and practices, and help them to succeed.

-He also coordinates the third-year Professional Practice stream of the BA (Hons) Architecture degree, working with an extensive professional network of architecture and built environment professionals to enrich academic curriculum and ensure preparedness for entry into professional practice.
+He also coordinates the third-year Professional Practice stream of the BA (Hons) Architecture (KA6012) and BA (Hons) Interior Architecture (KA6036) degrees, working with an extensive professional network of architecture and built environment professionals to enrich academic curriculum and ensure preparedness for entry into professional practice.

 Daniel is a Senior Fellow of the Higher Education Academy (SFHEA), member of the RIBA Validation Panel and RIBA New Courses Group, and has more recently chaired visiting boards to UK and international schools of architecture.
-He has acted as an external examiner to the undergraduate degrees in architecture at London South Bank University and the University of Bath, and postgraduate degree in architecture at the Mackintosh School of Architecture, Glasgow School of Art.
-He has also acted as an industry specialist to the latter in support of curriculum reforms.
+He has acted as an external examiner to the undergraduate degrees in architecture at London South Bank University (LSBU) and the University of Bath, and postgraduate degree in architecture at the Mackintosh School of Architecture, Glasgow School of Art (GSA).
+He has also acted as an Independent Assessor to the Architectural Assistant (Level 6) Degree Apprenticeship at LSBU and industry specialist to GSA in support of curriculum reforms.

 Daniel is a Registered Architect with the Architects Registration Board (ARB) and a Chartered Member of the Royal Institute of British Architects (RIBA).